 Within This Page

-Warehouses, defined here, are facilities that provide a proper environment for the purpose of storing goods and materials that require protection from the elements.
+Warehouses are facilities that provide the proper environment for the purpose of storing goods and materials that require protection from the elements.
 Warehouses must be designed to accommodate the loads of the materials to be stored, the associated handling equipment, the receiving and shipping operations and associated trucking, and the needs of the operating personnel.
-The design of the warehouse space should be planned to best accommodate business service requirements and the products to be stored/handled.
+The design of the warehouse should be planned to best accommodate business service requirements and the products to be stored/handled.
 The economics of modern commercial warehouses dictate that goods are processed in minimal turnaround time.
+Additionally, modern warehouses are becoming more sophisticated facilities that serve as hubs for high-tech tracking, repackaging, and quality control testing.

 Heated and unheated general warehouses—provide space for bulk, rack, and bin storage, aisle space, receiving and shipping space, packing and crating space, and office and toilet space;